zelisinho/anypoint-examples/scatter-gather-flow-control/README.md

 		Jane;Doe;091558780;jane.doe@texasComp.com
 		...

-For the aggregation is used [DataWeave](https://docs.mulesoft.com/mule-user-guide/v/current/dataweave).
+[DataWeave](https://docs.mulesoft.com/mule-user-guide/v/current/dataweave) is used to aggregate the data.

-Contacts will be aggregated to the JSON structure representing the same data from both sources (contacts-1.csv and contacts-2.csv).
+Contacts are aggregated to a JSON structure that represents data from both sources (`contacts-1.csv` and `contacts-2.csv`).

 ### Assumptions